What age does Macular Degeneration affect?

-The number one leading cause of severe vision loss is due to Age-Related Macular Degeneration (AMD), dietary supplements can help slow progression for people who have the disease and may delay the onset of the disease.
+The number one leading cause of severe vision loss is due to Age-Related Macular Degeneration (AMD), dietary supplements can help slow the progression of people who have the disease and may delay the onset of the disease.

 Early Signs of AMD